nginxinc/nginx-azure-workshops/labs/lab9/readme.md

 >Does Nginx for Azure actually proxy_pass to the aks1_ingress?
 That is a trick question!!

 - YES, for Cache MISS and EXPIRED, right?
-- YES, for items not in the REGEX, right?
+- YES, for objects not matching the REGEX location block, correct?
 - NO, for Cache HITS, they are served from cache and do not need to be sent to the origin server.

 **Optional Exercise:**  If you are comfortable with Regex, modify it to ADD `.js` and `.css` objects, Javascript and Cascading Style Sheet files, and re-test.
 What are your observations?